R3ta update. R3ta update. Click for full update

 Why Reconstitution Matters

-Peptide powders are freeze-dried for stability and long shelf life.
-To use them, you need to reconstitute them correctly to preserve activity and prevent degradation.
+Peptide powders are freeze‑dried for stability and long shelf life.
+Proper reconstitution supports integrity and reproducibility in research.

 Fridge (2–8 °C)